dkessner/ai_club_2024/slides.md

 <br/>

-Join AI Club or Code Violet!
+Join AI Club or Code Violet,
+or sign up for a coding class!

 ]